-16.4.2 Choose start page
+16.4.1 Choose start page

-Select the start page of the system.
+Here you select what should be the start page of the system.
 You can choose between overviews, summaries and active alarms.
 Besides that you can also choose to customize the tree view on the start page.
 You can choose which overviews and summaries that should appear, and in what order they should appear.